-- By plane: The Vienna International Airport (VIE) is located in Schwechat, 20 km southeast of central Vienna.
+- The Vienna International Airport (VIE) is located in Schwechat, 20 km southeast of central Vienna.
 Vienna is served by numerous of airlines such as Austrian Airlines, Eurowings Europe, Level (Anisec), EasyJet, Norwegian, etc.

 Book your flights here!